 "An absolute superstar"Chambers USA 2014

 Mitch has advised on many first-of-their-kind and award-winning projects.
-He represented the winning bidder on the East End Crossing bridge project near Louisville, which was named Deal of the Year by The Bond Buyer and Transport Deal of the Year by Project Finance International.
-He represented the government of Puerto Rico on the long-term lease of the Luis Munoz Marin International Airport in San Juan, the first privatization of a major US airport, which was named P3 Deal of the Year by Project Finance International.
-Mitch represented the Texas Department of Transportation on the SH 288 toll lanes project near Houston, a revenue-risk concession deal with a construction value of $800 million, where the winning bidder offered the state a concession payment of $26 million.
+He represented the developer of the East End Crossing bridge project near Louisville, which was named Deal of the Year by and Transport Deal of the Year by .
+He represented the government of Puerto Rico on the long-term lease of the Luis Munoz Marin International Airport in San Juan, the first such lease of a major US airport, which was named P3 Deal of the Year by .
+Mitch represented the Texas Department of Transportation on the SH 288 toll lanes project near Houston, a revenue-risk concession deal with a construction value of $800 million, which was the first transaction of its type to offer a concession payment to the owner.
 He represented Purdue University on a first-of-its-kind use of availability payments to develop new student housing facilities.

-Mitch returned to Mayer Brown in 2017 after two years with the office of Illinois Governor Bruce Rauner, where he served as deputy general counsel and then as deputy chief of staff for legislative affairs.
-He was also appointed by the governor to serve as a member of the Illinois State Board of Education, which oversees public education in Illinois.
-In recognition of his leadership at the state, Mitch was named a 2017 Edgar Fellow by the University of Illinois’s Institute of Government and Public Affairs.
+Mitch returned to Mayer Brown in 2017 after serving for two years in senior positions in the Office of the Governor of Illinois.
+He also served as a member of the Illinois State Board of Education, which oversees public education in Illinois.
+In recognition of his leadership in the state, Mitch was named a 2017 Edgar Fellow by the University of Illinois’s Institute of Government and Public Affairs.

 The University of Michigan Law School, JD, cum laude